 If you’re a beginner forager then you should put wild garlic on your list of wild edibles to try first.
 They’re easy to identify and have excellent flavor, unlike many edible greens you might find in wild food guides.
 Oftentimes you’ll smell the plant before you even see it.
 So it’s possible to drive around an area with your window open on a warm spring day to find it.

 The plant is composed of a tiny bulb that sprouts tender green leaves in early spring and then later on white flowers emerge.
 You can pick and eat both the leaves and flowers from plants you find growing in the wild but it is not permitted to dig the plant or bulb up unless you find it growing on your own property.

 The best time to pick wild garlic is when the leaves are new but before it flowers.
-You can still pick it afterwards but the leaves aren’t as tender.
+You can still pick it afterward but the leaves aren’t as tender.
 Pick the flowers to use as garlicky flavored garnishes for salads and other dishes.

 Wild garlic has very few plant look-alikes.
 If in doubt, bruise a leaf and smell and if it smells like garlic you’re in.
 If it doesn’t smell like garlic it may be Lily of the Valley which you want to avoid eating as it’s highly toxic.